Thursday's free racing tips: six horses to consider putting in your multiple bets

 Looking for free bets?
 Racing Post have got the best offers, all in one place.
 Visit racingpost.com/freebets to find out more.

-- The Punt Acca: Liam Headd bids to follow up last week's 18-1 winner with three fancies at Chester on Thursday
+- The Punt Acca: Liam Headd with three selections on day two of York's Dante meeting on Thursday

-- Chester Placepot tips: there's a £100,000 guarantee up for grabs and Robbie Wilders wants in
+- York Placepot tips: Paul Kealy's perm for the £150,000 guaranteed pool on day two of York's Dante meeting

 - Spotlight Lucky 15 tips: four horses to back on Wednesday

+- Cracking the Premier puzzle with David Jennings' tips for each of the six races live on ITV on Wednesday

-- The Punt Acca: Liam Headd bids to follow up last week's 18-1 winner with three fancies at Chester on Thursday
+- The Punt Acca: Liam Headd with three selections on day two of York's Dante meeting on Thursday

-- Chester Placepot tips: there's a £100,000 guarantee up for grabs and Robbie Wilders wants in
+- York Placepot tips: Paul Kealy's perm for the £150,000 guaranteed pool on day two of York's Dante meeting

 - Spotlight Lucky 15 tips: four horses to back on Wednesday